House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 FAQs

 Below are some of the most common questions involving the cost of installing vinyl.
-You may be wondering about some of these same things yourself.
-If you’re left with any trailing questions, you may find the answer here.
+You may find the answer here if you’re left with any trailing questions.

 What is the average cost to install vinyl plank flooring?

 For about 200 square feet, you can expect to pay about $1,400.
-Usually, the cost will go up a bit as your space gets larger – as that will require more materials and take more time.
-Usually, you can expect to pay about $1.50 – $2.75 for the installation itself, plus the cost of the actual flooring.
+Usually, the cost will go up a bit as your space gets larger since that will require more materials and take more time.
+Usually, you can expect to pay about $1.50–$2.75 per square foot for the installation, plus the cost of the actual flooring.

-You can lower your costs substantially if you decide to install it yourself, which is actually quite easy with some flooring types.
-Of course, you will need some required tools, which will cost you a bit upfront as well.
+You can lower your costs substantially if you decide to install it yourself, which is quite easy with some flooring types.
+Of course, you will need the required tools, which will also cost you a bit upfront.

 How much does Lowes charge to install vinyl planks?